shayaandar/LoL-ChampSelectRevealAndAutoAccept/README.md

 4. Toggle the button to enable the script.
 5. Queue up for a game.

 Once the script is toggled on, it will automatically start your queue if you are in a lobby.
-For ranked lobbies, you must input your position prefernce first.
+For ranked lobbies, you must input your position preference first.
 After matchmaking starts, it will accept all ready checks that appear during champion select.
 Then, following a short delay, it will open u.gg multisearch to display the stats of your teammates for quick reference.

 ## UPDATES
 v1.1